We’ve gained a good understanding of assignment as a tool in modeling, as well

 produces the stream of powers of 2: 1, 2, 4, 8, 16, 32, ….

-An alternate definition of the stream of primes can be given by starting with the integers and filtering them by testing for primality.
-We will need the first prime, 2, to get started:
+An alternate definition of the stream of primes can be given by starting with

-This definition is not so straightforward as it appears, because we will test whether a number is prime by checking whether is divisible by a prime (not by just any integer) less than or equal to :
+This definition is not so straightforward as it appears, because we will test

-This is a recursive definition, since primes
+This is a recursive definition, since primes is defined in terms of the

-predicate, which itself uses the primes
+prime? predicate, which itself uses the primes stream.
+The

 reason this procedure works is that, at any point, enough of the primes